Selected in 2013, 2014 and 2016 as a Top-Rated Defense Attorney by Super Lawyers

 Congress has specifically established health care fraud as a federal criminal offense with punishment of up to 10 years imprisonment in addition to significant financial penalties.

-If you are a medical professional charged with health care fraud, you are not only looking at criminal penalties and jail time, but also the loss of your license and the end of a career.
+If you are a medical professional charged with Health Care Fraud in West Palm Beach, Miami, or Fort Lauderdale, you are not only looking at criminal penalties and jail time, but also the loss of your license and the end of a career.
 Ann Fitz knows how important it is to protect your interests, and she will defend health care fraud charges against you aggressively.